zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/automl/automl.md

 	Alternatively, you can click the hamburger icon ![hamburger icon](images/hamburger.png) on the top left corner of the experiment page and click **AutoML** on the left navigation menu.

 ## Task 3: Deploy Top Model to Oracle Machine Learning Services
-When you deploy a model using the OML AutoML UI, you create an Oracle Machine Learning Services endpoint for scoring.
-OML Services extends Oracle Machine Learning functionality to support model deployment and model lifecycle management for in-database OML models through REST APIs.
+When you deploy a model using the Oracle Machine Learning AutoML UI, you create an Oracle Machine Learning Services endpoint for scoring.
+Oracle Machine Learning Services extends Oracle Machine Learning functionality to support model deployment and model lifecycle management for in-database OML models through REST APIs.

->**Note:** Through OML AutoML UI, you can deploy in-database models only, not ONNX-format models.
+>**Note:** Through Oracle Machine Learning AutoML UI, you can deploy in-database models only, not ONNX-format models.

 To deploy a model: